 The iMac might be one for consideration for a student - but it's a non-portable Mac, which might deter many students from purchasing one.
 You won't be able to take it with you to lectures - or cart it home on a train for the holidays - but you will be able to work more efficiently through its bigger 21.5- or 27in screen.

 We find the hard drive its weakest point, as it slows down everything on the Mac - from saving a document to powering the Mac on.
-We would suggest paying an additional £90 for a 1TB Fusion Drive or even an additional £180 for 256GB flash storage - this will greatly improve performance and make the iMac feel faster.
+If the model you're looking at doesn't come with one as standard, we suggest paying extra for a 1TB Fusion Drive - this will greatly improve performance and make the iMac feel faster.

-At the top of the tree are the beautiful 27in iMacs with 5K Retina display, which are hugely powerful, elegant, and costs upwards of £1,749, which isn't bad for what you get, but we feel this is above the budget and overkill for a lot of students.
-And as we mentioned - the iMac is due an update, so if you can wait, do!
+At the top of the tree are the beautiful 27in iMacs with 5K Retina display, which are hugely powerful, elegant, and costs upwards of £1,749/$1,799, which isn't bad for what you get, but we feel this is above the budget and overkill for a lot of students.
+Like the 21.5-inch iMac, these have been updated for 2019 with new processor and graphics.

 Like the MacBook Air the Mac mini received a much needed upgrade in 2018.
 While not as low-cost as it once was - starting at £799/$799 rather than £479/$499 now.
 The 2018 update redefines the Mac mini as a powerful Mac.
 There is no compromise here - other than the lack of monitor and keyboard - and it's still the cheapest Mac going.

 The entry model Mac mini is only £799/$799, which makes it the most affordable Mac by quite a distance.
 It houses a 3.6GHz quad-core 8th gen Intel i3 CPU, that feels perfectly fine for both everyday tasks and more taxing projects.